About The Band

 Tiger Band is an accredited one-hour course that meets from 3:50 p.m. to 5:20 p.m.
 Tuesday through Friday.
 Home game Saturdays require additional rehearsal time and attendance at the football game.
 All members also attend full-band away games, including bowl games.
 Participation in Tiger Band involves less time than most high school band rehearsals.

 All students selected for membership in the LSU Tiger Marching Band, including Colorguard and Golden Girls, receive a $1,000 service award stipend and must be registered as full-time students in the fall semester (12 semester hours) with a minimum 2.0 GPA in order to participate.
 There are no fees required for membership, and the University pays for all road trips and most uniform costs.
 Most of the instruments for Tiger Band are available for use at no cost to the student.

 Percussionists do not need to schedule an individual audition to become a part of the Tiger Band, but instead will participate in a single audition just prior to Tiger Band Camp.
-Leading up to this audition will be approximately 4 percussion camps that will take place at various points throughout the summer.
+Leading up to this audition we will hold be approximately 4 percussion camps virtually that will take place at various points throughout the summer.
 While they are not required, they are encouraged for students who wish to be part of the drumline.
-At these camps, the drumline technique, warm-ups, and cadences will be taught.
+At these camps, the drumline technique, warm-ups, and cadences will be discussed.
 Students will receive instruction from the LSU Drumline student staff to better prepare themselves for the official audition.